-5.49 Light: Lighting can have a significant impact on people's perception of their environment and the South Downs to the north east of the borough is specifically designated as a Dark Sky reserve due to its low levels of light pollution.
+- 5.50 Light: Lighting can have a significant impact on people's perception of their environment and the South Downs to the north east of the Borough is specifically designated as a Dark Sky reserve due to its low levels of light pollution (the areas of the National Park closest to the Borough are designated as Dark Sky Zone E1 (b) Transition Zone in the South Downs Local Plan dark night skies policy).
 At night, the main distinction between urban and rural areas is that the former are lit and the latter are not.
 Light spillage is a material consideration because it can cause discomfort and loss of privacy and obscure the night sky.
 However, well designed lighting can improve people's perception of public safety and the environment.
 Lighting to the sky, onto hedgerows and directly into waterways can cause impacts on bats, nocturnal species and migratory fish.
-Lighting can be an important component of (for example) sport and recreation proposals and car parks, and the Council will seek to ensure that it does not cause unacceptable environmental or amenity impacts.

-5.50 Land contamination: Where a proposed development site is known or suspected to be contaminated, or where sensitive development is proposed, the responsibility lies with the developer to demonstrate that it can and will be made suitable for the proposed use with a satisfactory standard of residential amenity provided.
-This means that the developer must be able to assure the Council that there is no unacceptable short or long term risk of harm to human health, the environment, property and/ or pollution of controlled and designated waters.
+The Council will seek to ensure that lighting from development does not cause unacceptable environmental or amenity impacts, whilst also providing appropriate illumination (for example in respect of highway and community safety or sporting facilities). - 5.51 Land contamination: Where a proposed development site is known or suspected to be contaminated, or where sensitive development is proposed, the responsibility lies with the developer to demonstrate that it can and will be made suitable for the proposed use with a satisfactory standard of residential amenity provided.
+This means that the developer must be able to assure the Council that there is no unacceptable short or long term risk of harm to human health, the environment, property and/or pollution of controlled and designated waters. - 5.52 Assessments of land contamination are expected to follow the advice contained in CLR11 Model procedures for the management of contaminated land, and British Standard BS 10175:2011 +A1:2013 'Investigation of potentially contaminated sites - Code of Practice', and BS 8576:2013 Guidance on investigations for ground gas, permanent gases and Volatile Organic Compounds (VOCs) or as subsequently updated.
+A typical site assessment would be carried out by a competent person and would include:

-- 5.51 Assessments of land contamination are expected to follow the advice contained in CLR11 Model procedures for the management of contaminated land, and British Standard BS 10175:2011 +A1:2013 'Investigation of potentially contaminated sites - Code of Practice', and BS 8576:2013 Guidance on investigations for ground gas, permanent gases and Volatile Organic Compounds (VOCs) or as subsequently updated.
-A typical site assessment would be carried out by a competent person and would include: - Site Characterisation desk study and/or site investigations that allow for the previous use, contaminant, pathway and receptor linkages to be identified and develop a conceptual model of the site; - Risk Assessment characterisation and assessment of the impacts of the risks posed to proposed and existing receptors from the hazards identified; and - Remediation Scheme identification of appropriate risk management measures (remedial works or protective measures) to mitigate unacceptable risks.
+- Site Characterisation desk study and/or site investigations that allow for the previous use, contaminant, pathway and receptor linkages to be identified and develop a conceptual model of the site; - Risk Assessment characterisation and assessment of the impacts of the risks posed to proposed and existing receptors from the hazards identified; and - Remediation Scheme identification of appropriate risk management measures (remedial works or protective measures) to mitigate unacceptable risks.
 This will include appropriate verification, validation and certification to ensure compliance with the scheme.